Nervosys/Botnix/docs/languages-frameworks/lisp.section.md

 # lisp-modules {#lisp}

-This document describes the Nixpkgs infrastructure for building Common Lisp systems that use [ASDF](https://asdf.common-lisp.dev/) (Another System Definition Facility).
+This document describes the Botpkgs infrastructure for building Common Lisp systems that use [ASDF](https://asdf.common-lisp.dev/) (Another System Definition Facility).
 It lives in `pkgs/development/lisp-modules`.